Paternity Attorney

 Once paternity is legally determined, the father has the same rights and responsibilities as if he were married to the mother at the time of birth.
 This includes the right to seek parenting time (visitation) and a role in decision-making regarding the child’s education, health care, and overall welfare.

 Courts in DuPage and Cook County prioritize the best interests of the child when determining parenting time and decision-making authority.
 At Kulerski and Cornelison, we help our clients develop parenting plans that reflect their child’s needs and protect their parental rights.
-Whether through negotiation or litigation, we aim to resolve paternity-related parenting issues in a way that fosters stability and long-term well-being for all parties involved.
+Through negotiation or litigation, we resolve paternity-related parenting issues in ways that foster stability and promote long-term well-being for all parties.

 Contact Kulerski and Cornelison